 While not a tourist spot per se, Morihachiman Shrine is worth visiting.
 Every February 14, a festival for the god of the field is held here, but other than that, it's a pretty quiet place.
 There is a cedar tree of historical significance here that really creates a spiritual atmosphere.
 An evening walk around town can also be nice, as the town is lit up each evening.
 If it's cold out, you can warm your feet in one of the many footbaths around the city.

 An evening walk around town can also be nice, as the town is lit up each evening.
 If it's cold out, you can warm your feet in one of the many foot baths around the city.

-There are plenty of restaurants in Gero serving Hida regional cuisine, the same food you'd find in Takayama or Gujo.
-In particular, you'll find Hida beef and Hida's special hoba miso.
-This sweet miso is served alongside grilled beef and mountain vegetables, served on a local hoba tree leaf and cooked over an open flame.
-It's fantastically delicious.
+A typical dish using Hida beef in Takayama or Shirakawago is a dish known as Hoba Miso, sweet miso served alongside grilled beef and mountain vegetables, served and grilled on a hoba tree leaf.
+The Hoba Miso is grilled right in front of the customers using a tabletop stove, and the savory aroma of miso will whet your appetite.
 The area surrounding Gero is well-known for its production of tomatoes.
 Gero itself is famous for the Tomato Bowl.
 It's essentially grilled beef or pork served up with these yummy tomatoes.
 It's a favorite of both locals and tourists.